kunukn/position-indicator/README.md

 ## About

-Minimal code to know the scroll position.
+Minimal code to know the scroll position of the page.

 ## Demo